licarazvan90/video-classification-3d-cnn-pytorch/README.md

-# Action recognition using 3D-Res-Net:
+# Action recognition using 3D ResNet:
-Forked by R. Lica from https://github.com/kenshohara/video-classification-3d-cnn-pytorch Tested on Google Compute Engine using:
+Forked by R. Lica from https://github.com/kenshohara/video-classification-3d-cnn-pytorch.

+Tested on Google Compute Engine using the following configuration:

 ```
 OS: Linux Debian 9